-31(a) Estimated amount of contracts remaining to be executed on capital account and not provided for (net of Advances) Rs.
-Nil (2021: Rs.
-Nil)
+(a) Estimated amount of contracts remaining to be executed on capital account and not provided for - Nil during the year "CUSTOMS, EXCISE & SERVICE TAX APPELLATE TRIBUNAL' set a side demand order'.

-31(b) Cor ntingent Liabilities not provided for: (A mount in Lakhs)
+(b) Cor ntingent Liabilities not provided for: (Amount in Lakhs)

-Particulars 2022-23 2021-22
+Particulars 2023-24 2022-23

-A. Bills discounted and outstanding 6.22 12.55

-В. Disputed Demands Outstanding:
+A. Disputed Demands Outstanding:

-Income Tax 28.04 38.82
+Income Tax 28.04 28.04

-Excise Duty 2.27 2.27
+Excise Dutv 2 27

-Based on the decision of Appellate Authority and interpretation of other provision, the Company has legally advised that demand is likely to be either deletted or substantially reduced and accordingly no provision has been made.
-32. Details of dues to Micro and Small Enterprises as defined under Micro, Small And Medium Enterprises Development Act, 2006 (MSMED Act, 2006)
+Based on the decisions of the Appellate authority and interpretation of other provision, the company has legally advised that demand is likely to be either deleted or substantially reduced and accordingly no provision has been made.